Tasting from the Ground Up

 Spirits - the Intermediate Course

 This intermediate course is given over three full days of tasting and discussion.
 By the end of the course, you'll have tasted more than 50 wines and some iconic spirits to give you a solid grounding in the world of wine.
 Click the button for a full description of this entertaining and informative course.
-Please note that you can often take Level Two immediately after Level One - you don't need the results from your Level One exam to register.
+Please note that you can often take Level 2 immediately after Level 1 - you don't need the results from your Level 1 exam to register.
 There are Level 2 courses coming up in Atlanta, Boston, Chicago, Miami and New York.

-WSET Level Three Award in Wine - the Advanced Course
+WSET Level 3 Award in Wine - the Advanced Course

 This advanced course is designed for people in or who hope to enter the wine trade as well as serious consumers.
 WSET mandates a minimum of 30 hours of classroom study for the Level Three but at Fine Vintage we believe it is essential to have more class time - our program is an intensive course that spans six days, usually scheduled over three consecutive weekends.
-Many providers offer tastings of 80 wines, but to provide the best preparation for the blind tasting exam, we taste over 100 wines in the in the Fine Vintage, Ltd version of the course.
-In short, Level Three is serious business and we take it very seriously.
-Level Three is usually offered one or two times per year at each of our schools.
+Many providers offer tastings of 70 or 80 wines, but to provide the best preparation for the blind tasting exam, we taste over 100 wines in the Fine Vintage, Ltd version of the course.
+In short, Level 3 is serious business and we take it very seriously.
+Level 3 is usually offered one or two times per year at each of our schools.
 Early in 2019 I'll be offering WSET Level 3 in Chicago, Miami and New York, with courses in Atlanta and Boston later in the year.
 For the full schedule click the button below.

 Fine Vintage's Sensory Masterclass